cro-ai-league/dolphins-recognition-challenge/README.md

 ## Intro

 The challenge has two parts:
-- instance segmentation of dolphins in the photo (February 18th - April 12th 2021), and
+- instance segmentation of dolphins in the photo (February 18th - June 4th 2021), and
-- recognition of an individual dolphin from the photo (April 13th - June 15th 2021).
+- recognition of an individual dolphin from the photo (June 5th - September 3th 2021).

 ## Legal